-I remember at some point in the past going through a number of web sites, and changing “e-mail” to “email” because it seemed like most of the times I had seen the word lately, people were using it without the hypen.
+I remember at some point in the past going through many web sites and changing “e-mail” to “email” because it seemed like most of the times I had seen the word lately, people were using it without the hyphen.
 I also recall struggling sometimes when trying to decide whether to use two words or a compound word when doing keyword research for a site.
 Or which spelling of a word to use when there is more than one alternative.

-This isn’t a new patent application, and I wrote about it in July, 2005, over at Cre8asite Forums, though it has a title that really doesn’t tell you much about what it covers – Systems and methods for improving search quality.
+This isn’t a new patent application, and I wrote about it in July 2005, over at Cre8asite Forums, though it has a title that doesn’t tell you much about what it covers – Systems and methods for improving search quality.

-To explain it as simply as possible, the search engine might look at a database of alternative word choices when receiving a search, to see if it should expand and refine words in that query before it actually does the search.
+To explain it as simply as possible, the search engine might look at a database of alternative word choices when receiving a search, to see if it should expand and refine words in that query before it searches.

 Moreover, while many of the examples provided above have been in the context of the German language, it will be appreciated that the techniques that have been described are readily applicable to other languages as well.
 Each language has its own set of linguistic features that pose problems for search.
 Thus, to design a search engine for a given language, and/or a general-purpose search engine, an effort can be made to identify these problems and to address them.

 I also found it interesting that in addition to looking at how words might be used on the pages of sites, they would also look at the words that people use while searching:

 User sessions can also be analyzed to find patterns in users’ searching behavior.
 For example, users may apply certain transformations to compensate for problematic aspects of the language.
 Once a set of problem areas are identified, work can be done to generate solutions.
 Potential solutions can be tested or simulated to determine their effectiveness and the amount of effort needed to implement them.